0xcf/decal-web/_sections/policies.md

 facilitators, and will help you understand the lecture in a concrete way.

 Each lab will be due **before the following lecture**.
-For example, lab a1 will be released about a week before lecture a1.
-Lecture a1 will be on Sept 13.
-Then lab a1 will be due before lecture a2 (that is, Sept 20 at 8pm).
+For example, lab a1 will be due by **8pm on Thursday, 9/24** which is when Lecture a2 will be held.
 Please stay on top of lab work!
 If extenuating circumstances prevent you from completing your lab on time, please let us know as soon as possible and we will try to be accommodating.

-We expect that you turn in all labs on time, but allow **two unexcused late labs** to be turned in before the semester ends.
+**You must complete all labs to receive credit for taking the course.** However, we will allow **two unexcused late labs** to be turned in before the semester ends.